-Avocados are a great choice on keto.
-They’re not only great tasting but they’re full of healthy fats too.
-More importantly, 100g of avocado contains only 2g of Net Carbs.
+Avocados are a fantastic keto food.
+They’re not only delicious, but they’re also high in healthy fats.
+Furthermore, 100g of avocado only contains 2g of Net Carbs.

-Even though it’s technically a fruit, I listed it here because most people consider it a vegetable.
+Despite the fact that it is technically a fruit, I included it because most people consider it to be a vegetable.

-Also, important on keto, as you will learn, is fat consumption.
-Avocados are a great source of fat, but they’re also an easy way to meet your macros on keto.
+Fat consumption is also important on keto, as you will see.
+Avocados are high in fat, but they’re also a simple way to meet your keto macros.

 Bell Peppers (Green) – 2.9g Net Carbs

-100g of bell pepper contains 2.9g of Net Carbs, and they’re a good source of Vitamin C. Green peppers have the lowest net carbs, but yellow and red peppers are also low carb vegetables if eaten in moderation.
-Bell peppers are also rich in vitamins and antioxidants.
+Bell peppers have 2.9g of Net Carbs per 100g and are a good source of Vitamin C. Green peppers have the lowest net carbs, but yellow and red peppers, when eaten in moderation, are also low carb vegetables.
+Vitamins and antioxidants abound in bell peppers.

 - Green: 3 grams of net carbs